chengzi-yuan/GLADformer/README.md

 ## ⚙️ Environment Preparation

 To run the code, you will need **Python 3.11**, **PyTorch 2.6.0**, and **CUDA 12.6**.
-*(Note: Other environment configurations might also run our code successfully.)*

 Follow these steps to set up the environment: